praveen1033/Gaussian_Trust/README.md

 Data Description:
   The smart grid data is available in time intervals of 1 hour or 30 minutes per each smart meter.
   The power consumption is either in watts or kilowatts.
 We use watts.
 So, we need conversion if needed.
 1 kilowatt = 1000 watts.
-  The next five lines show the sample of the smart meter data set.
+  The next few lines show the sample of the smart meter data set.
+To view the data sample clearly click Blame option on the top right corner.

       time                    id          usage         Generation          Grid 01/01/2016 00:00:00         26          0.5271        -0.00126            0.52586